-Manual Therapy is defined as “application of an accurately determined and specifically directed manual force to the body, in order to improve mobility in areas that are restricted; in joints, in connective tissues or in skeletal muscles.”
+Definition of Manual Therapy: The “application of an accurately determined and specifically directed manual force to the body, in order to improve mobility in areas that are restricted; in joints, in connective tissues or in skeletal muscles.”
 All our therapists have manual therapy certifications, extensive training in the nuances of its application, and years of experience in successful patient care and providing tangible treatment results!

 How much manual therapy will my condition require?

 Factors such as age, overall health, and lifestyle definitely also play a role in how much treatment is needed to get you back to doing what you love.
 With that said, we do occasionally see major changes quite quickly, even if a problem has persisted for many years.
-It really depends on many things and these are factors we can more clearly determine and identify in our initial evaluation or in a free “Discovery Session.”
+It really depends on many things, which we can identify and more clearly determine at your initial evaluation or in a FREE on-site “Discovery Session.”

-Take home point: For most people, the sooner you decide to pursue treatment, the fewer treatment sessions you will likely need.
+Take-home point: For most people, the sooner you decide to pursue manual therapy treatments, the fewer treatment sessions you will likely need.